reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 - Possibility of bootloop or even softbrick or a service failure on Read-Only ROM with the Dolby Atmos.

 ## Installation Guide
+- You can enable Dolby Atmos, disabling dirac and misoundfx, and many optional commands before installing.
+Read Optionals bellow!
+- Recommended to use Magisk Delta if Dolby Atmos is activated https://t.me/androidryukimodsdiscussions/100091
 - Don't use ACDB module!
-- You can enable Dolby Atmos, disabling dirac and misoundfx, and many optional commands before installing.
-Read Optionals bellow.
 - Install the module via Magisk Manager or Recovery
 - Install AML Magisk Module only if using any other audio mod module https://zackptg5.com/android.php#aml
 - Reboot